 species of microbes living in a human stomach

-Over the last decade, there has been rapid acceleration in scientific understanding of the composition and functions of the gut microbiota.
-Today, around 200 companies are focused on understanding the human microbiome and its linkage to areas including infectious diseases and oncology, with the goal of identifying therapeutic targets.
+During the last decade, there has been rapid acceleration in scientific understanding of the composition and functions of the gut microbiota.
+Today, around 400 companies are focused on understanding the human microbiome and its linkage to areas including infectious diseases, neurological diseases, and oncology, with the goal of identifying therapeutic targets.

-Arranta Bio is proud to be building a business dedicated to meeting the supply needs of these innovators, having gained knowledge through the development and manufacture of over 125 live biopharmaceutical products (LBPs).
+Arranta Bio is proud to be building a business dedicated to meeting the supply needs of these innovators, having gained knowledge through the development and manufacture of more than 145 strains for live biotherapeutic products (LBPs).

 12 examples of conditions